 In 2000, the newly created FMCSA was successful in introducing stricter rules governing drive time.
 Additionally, in order to ensure drivers were accurately logging their hours, new electronic monitoring technology was introduced, making it more difficult to falsify driving logs.
 However, by April of 2003, these new rules were replaced with regulations INCREASING the amount of allowable driving hours.
 And, in a nod towards increasing deregulation, FMCSA halted its plans to install electronic monitoring technology to record a truck driver’s driving hours.

 In 2004, FMCSA addressed the issue of driver training.
 Under new requirements, new drivers were expected to receive at least 10 hours of training.
 However, FMCSA did not stipulate that any of it required on-the-road training.
 Later, in response to what seemed like a rather lax set of training standards, an appeals court chastised the trucking industry for ignoring its own studies recommending the need for more extensive training.
 To date, however, FMCSA has not imposed new driver training requirements on the trucking industry.

 Contact 18 Wheeler Truck Accident lawyer Stephen Boutros

 The attempt on the part of the trucking industry to reduce 18 wheeler regulation is, in part, responsible for the increased risk posed by trucks on our nation’s highways.
-At the law office of Stephen Boutros, we understand how decreased regulation and trucking accidents are related.
+At the law office of Stephen Boutros, I understand how decreased regulation and trucking accidents are related.